->''"They fight, they bite, they kick some serious fin!"''

 * IdiotBall: Yes, Doctor Bolton, we're sure you're a brilliant man.
 Perhaps confronting a MadScientist in an abandoned laboratory over [[ForScience illegal experiments]] at night, without [[HaveYouToldAnyoneElse telling anyone else about this]], wasn't the best idea though.

-* InterspeciesRomance: At least once, it was shown that there were girls who found the sharks attractive.
+* InterspeciesRomance: At least once, it was shown that there were girls who found the sharks -- in particular Streex -- attractive.

 * KarmicTransformation: Dr. Paradigm to Dr. Piranoid.

 * MerchandiseDriven: The toys and toy commercials debuted before the actual show.

 * MissingMom: Their mom is virtually nonexistent and is only mentioned once in the pilot, when it is revealed that she once gave their dad a watch, and it was implied that she was dead.